JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 Entity is a logical concept of a data structure containing information about a business entity.
 Entity can be realized in a Data Product as a stream, table, or data set.
-In our case, entity is a collection of objects in OCI Object Storage with the same schema and format, with data related to the same business entity.
+In our case, entity is a collection of objects in OCI Object Storage, with the same schema and format, and with data related to the same business entity.

 Let's assume the data products consist of the following entities: